-The 2011 Act has tightened obligations to ensure public issuers inform the public of any material changes, filing annual and interim financial statements, annual reports and on proxy solicitation.
-It also introduces the requirement that public issuers send financial statements and annual reports to their security holders.
+The 2011 Act strengthened the obligations imposed on public issuers to inform the public of any material changes, file annual and interim financial statements, annual reports and on proxy solicitation.
+It also introduced the requirement that public issuers send financial statements and annual reports to their security holders.